Are There Treatment Options for COPD?

 Treatment Options for COPD

-In the case of COPD, autologous stem cells are used, meaning they come from the patient’s own body, and can be found in adult bone marrow and/or in the patient’s venous blood.
-Stem cells derived from bone marrow or blood have the capacity to form many types of differentiated cells.
-During the procedure, stem cell treatment involves isolating adult stem cells from bone marrow and blood, which requires special laboratory techniques to collect them.
+In the case of COPD, autologous cells are used, meaning they come from the patient’s own body, and can be found in adult bone marrow and/or in the patient’s venous blood.
+Cells derived from bone marrow or blood have the capacity to form many types of differentiated cells.
+During the procedure, cellular therapy involves isolating adult cells from bone marrow and blood, which requires special laboratory techniques to collect them.
 After being extracted from the patient’s body, they are then isolated.
 Then they are given back to the patient intravenously.
 To many people’s surprise, the treatment is minimally invasive and typically an outpatient procedure.
 These procedures should be performed in a clinical setting under the supervision of a trained professional.
-It takes a physician that has sought specific training to perform stem cell therapy adequately and safely.
+It takes a physician that has sought specific training to perform cellular therapy adequately and safely.
 If you would like to find out more about our available treatment of COPD, please contact one of our patient care coordinators today at (800) 729-3065 to schedule a free consultation.